 - C1.
 The doctoral training programme is developed in line with the scientific scope of the institution, and includes training in the various domains required for the development of the doctoral student's research project. - C2.
-The professors and researchers who supervise the doctoral students participate in the doctoral training programme. - C3.
+The faculty researchers and researchers supervising doctoral students contribute to the doctoral training program. - C3.
 Research training includes training in research ethics, research integrity and professional ethics, which is diffused in the doctoral students' positioning and research activities. - C4.
 The research-based training of doctoral students relies on their participation in their research units' activities and scientific production, both during and after the doctoral thesis. - C5.
 The doctoral programme is supported by library services, including in terms of access to physical and digital library resources, and contributions to the training content. - C6.
 The doctorate adheres to an open-science-based approach in which the procedures for depositing doctoral theses and the work of doctoral students and PhD holders in open-access repositories are monitored and supported.

-Standard 4: The doctorate is based on a policy of professionalisation with a view to enhancing its value.
+Standard 4: The doctorate is based on a policy of professionalization with a view to enhancing its value.